-I recently downloaded a Slow Shutter App on my iPhone and along with the Black Diamond Moji lantern in the background hanging in the shelter, see above photo, I took this shot.
+I recently downloaded a Slow Shutter App on my iPhone and along with the Black Diamond Moji lantern in the background hanging in the shelter, see below photo, I took this shot.
 I’m planning to do some experimenting on my upcoming winter hikes.
 Got to have something to do after the sun has gone down.
 I also used a Joby Griptight One Micro Stand 46g.

 David, however had a completely different night.
 Through the night the zip gave way and so he was constantly tossing and turning, firstly trying to get comfortable on the very thin sleeping pad and secondly trying to keep himself covered with the old fiber bag which now had no zip that functioned at all.
 He experienced sore hips as the pad offered next to no padding against the hard shelter floor.
 Just when he finally started to get some sleep I started to move around as it was time to get up.

 The shelter to Bohus Railway Station 8 km